t4traw/shelf/README.md

 # shelf - CLI String Storage

-Shelf is a command-line tool that enables quick storage and retrieval of strings.
+**shelf** is a command-line tool that enables quick storage and retrieval of strings.
 It's built with simplicity in mind, keeping your data right at your fingertips.
 Just set, get, and list.

 [日本語版READMEはこちら](README_ja.md)